How Do I Find a Home With an Assumable Mortgage?

 Conventional loans are typically not assumable

-Conventional mortgages, particularly those backed by Fannie Mae and Freddie Mac, are generally not automatically assumable.
+Conventional mortgages, particularly those backed by Fannie Mae and Freddie Mac, are generally not assumable.
 These loans usually have a “due on sale” or “due on transfer” clause, requiring full repayment when the original borrower sells the home.

 However, in certain special circumstances, such as after a death or divorce, some conventional loans may become assumable.
 For this to be possible, the mortgage contract must include an “assumption clause.”
 This clause permits the transfer of the loan to another party.
 Despite this provision, lender approval is still required, and the new borrower must meet the original loan’s eligibility criteria.